jpravetz/epdoc-logger/README.md

 # Logger #

-Logging module supporting built-in and custom transports, expressjs response mixins, and chainable method syntax for creating log events.
+Logging module supporting built-in and custom transports, Express 4 response mixins, and chainable method syntax for creating log events.

 Includes support for formatted logging to the following transports: